Category Archives: Long Island

 Why Koslow’s running for County Executive

-This may very well be the most important priority for Nassau County residents and business owners.
+This could the most important priority for Nassau County residents and business owners, considering Nassau County’s high taxes and high cost of housing, as a start.

 ““Seth